Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/portfolio/portfolio_review/positive_performance_variant_01.md

 The {{PORTFOLIO_NAME}}'s {{RELATIVE_PERFORMANCE}} performance versus benchmark was driven by both sector allocation and stock selection effects. {{PORTFOLIO_POSITIONING}}

-### Top Contributors

-Our largest position in {{LARGEST_POSITION_NAME}}, representing {{LARGEST_POSITION_WEIGHT}}% of the portfolio, contributed positively to quarterly returns.
+**Top Contributors**: Our largest position in {{LARGEST_POSITION_NAME}}, representing {{LARGEST_POSITION_WEIGHT}}% of the portfolio, contributed positively to quarterly returns.
 The company's strong earnings report and upward guidance revision drove share price appreciation.
 Technology infrastructure holdings also performed well, benefiting from accelerating enterprise adoption of cloud services and AI capabilities.

-### Key Detractors

-More defensive positions in utilities and consumer staples lagged broader market performance as investor risk appetite improved.
+**Key Detractors**: More defensive positions in utilities and consumer staples lagged broader market performance as investor risk appetite improved.
 One position in the industrials sector faced company-specific headwinds related to supply chain disruptions, though we maintain conviction in the long-term investment thesis.

-### Active Management Decisions

-During the quarter, we added exposure to semiconductor companies given favourable supply-demand dynamics and the critical role of chips in AI infrastructure buildouts.
+**Active Management Decisions**: During the quarter, we added exposure to semiconductor companies given favourable supply-demand dynamics and the critical role of chips in AI infrastructure buildouts.
 We trimmed certain positions that had appreciated significantly to maintain disciplined position sizing and concentration risk management.

 ---